MicrosoftDocs/power-platform/power-platform/admin/use-office-365-admin-center-manage-subscription.md

 > [!NOTE]
 >  You must have the Global admin role to fully access the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)].

-## Open model-driven apps in Dynamics 365 and other services with the app launcher
+## Open customer engagement apps and other services with the app launcher

- You can open model-driven apps in Dynamics 365 and other services such as [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] from the [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] app launcher.
-Choose **Admin** to open the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)] and **Dynamics 365** to open model-driven apps in Dynamics 365. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Find help for the latest changes in Microsoft 365](https://support.office.com/client/Find-help-for-the-latest-changes-in-Office-365-22E9A8BF-EF08-4B95-B10F-6E839440339C?NS=O365ENTADMIN&Version=15&HelpId=O365E_NewAppLauncher).
+ You can open customer engagement apps and other services such as [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] from the [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] app launcher.
+Choose **Admin** to open the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)] and **Dynamics 365** to open customer engagement apps. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Find help for the latest changes in Microsoft 365](https://support.office.com/client/Find-help-for-the-latest-changes-in-Office-365-22E9A8BF-EF08-4B95-B10F-6E839440339C?NS=O365ENTADMIN&Version=15&HelpId=O365E_NewAppLauncher).

  ![Microsoft 365 app launcher](../admin/media/admin-center-app-launcher.png "Microsoft 365 app launcher")

 ## Check your service health
- You can quickly get real-time status of your model-driven apps in Dynamics 365 and [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] services.
+ You can quickly get real-time status of your customer engagement apps and [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] services.
 The Service health page on the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)] provides a comprehensive view of the service health of your online services.
-If users are having trouble signing in to model-driven apps in Dynamics 365, check this page to see if there is a service outage.
+If users are having trouble signing in to customer engagement apps, check this page to see if there is a service outage.

 For more information, see [Check your service health](check-online-service-health.md).